design-automation/mobius-parametric-modeller-dev-0-9/src/assets/typedoc-json/docCF/global_func.md

 **Updating Global Functions**

-When a global function needs to be edited, [opens a new browser and needs to be saved local storage so can be edited there then closed and returned to the main model ]
+When a global function needs to be edited, there are two main approaches.

+The first is to delete the old global function from local storage, edit it, then import the updated one.

+The second is faster and has three steps:
+1. First, open `Manage Global Functions` and click `Edit` on the relevant function.
+2. Update the global function in the new mobius tab.
+Click save.
+3. Go back to the original mobius file, open `Manage Global Functions`, and click `Refresh` on the relevant file.

 **Global Functions That Process Geometric Entities**

 The procedure that calls a global function has access to the geometry in the Mobius model.
-We refer to this as the _main_ Mobius model,
+We refer to this as the _main_ Mobius model.

 Each time a procedure calls a global function, a new empty Mobius model is initialized for the code in the function to operate on.
 This new model is separate from the main model.